Posts - Dave PageRSS

 Published: April 13, 2021, 8:33 a.m.

-In part 1 of this blog mini-series on machine learning, we looked at how to setup PostgreSQL so that we can perform regression analysis on our data using TensorFlow from within the database server using the pl/python3 procedural language.
-We also looked at some of the basics of pl/python3 as a primer for what is to come in this and part 3 of the series.
+In part 1 of this blog mini-series on machine learning, we'll look at how to setup PostgreSQL so that we can perform regression analysis on our data using TensorFlow from within the database server using the pl/python3 procedural language.

 Published: March 4, 2021, 4:23 p.m.